 What is a vendor risk assessment?

-6 steps to effective vendor risk assessments
+How to perform vendor risk assessments in 6 steps

 To ensure comprehensive risk coverage and streamlined VRA workflows, follow these expert-vetted steps:

-- Set up continuous monitoring.
+6. Set up continuous monitoring

 Step 1: Understand different risk types and define risk criteria